OptimusCrime/modx-development-docker/README.md

 make stop
 ```

 We also provide a command to [build the transport file](https://docs.modx.com/revolution/2.x/getting-started/installation/git-installation#GitInstallation-RuntheBuild).
 This is necessary to run the MODX setup.
-This command also copies the `ht.access` as `.htaccess`.
+This command also copies `ht.access` to `.htaccess`.
 Note that this command takes some time to finish.
-To run it type:
+Run it with:

 ```
 make prepare